 - If the battery is not too badly corroded, it may be possible to remove it with vigorous shaking.

 - Baking soda has also been found effective for removing corroded batteries.
-Simply pour some soda into the flashlight, shake it slightly to distribute the powder.
+Simply pour some soda into the flashlight, then shake it slightly to distribute the powder.
 Next, tap the sides lightly to dislodge the battery and remove it.